raphaelsap/sap-contract-agent/README.md

 # SAP Contract Agent

-Streamlit application that extracts structure from contract PDFs and invoice spreadsheets, distils them into concise YAML summaries, and routes them to SAP BTP AI Core to draft a professional compliance review.
+Streamlit application that extracts structure from contract PDFs and invoice spreadsheets, distils them into concise YAML summaries, and uses GPT-5 (via the OpenAI API) to clean the data, compare contract vs. invoice line items, generate a risk review, and provide a Spanish translation.
 All intermediate artefacts are persisted for auditability and re-use.

 ## Features
 - OCR and structure extraction from PDFs using `unstructured`
 - Spreadsheet normalisation to YAML via `pandas`
-- LangGraph workflow orchestrating SAP BTP AI Core for line-by-line contract vs. invoice compliance analysis
+- Multi-step GPT-5 prompting: YAML clean-up, compliance analysis, contract risk briefing, and translation
 - Streamlit UI with live visibility into extraction summaries and final recommendations
 - Persisted artefacts (`artefacts/`) and analysis outputs (`data/`)
 - Ready for local execution and Cloud Foundry deployment